raphaelvallat/pingouin/docs/index.rst

 9. Circular statistics

-10. Plotting: Bland-Altman plot, Q-Q plot, etc...
+10. Plotting: Bland-Altman plot, Q-Q plot, paired plot, robust correlation...

 Pingouin is designed for users who want **simple yet exhaustive statistical functions**.

 For example, the :py:func:`scipy.stats.ttest_ind` function returns only the T-value and the p-value.
 By contrast, the :py:func:`pingouin.ttest` function returns the T-value, p-value, degrees of freedom, effect size (Cohen's d), statistical power and Bayes Factor (BF10) of the test.

 Installation
 ============